 Nearly one hundred competitors from Europe and the United States have been competing in the European Sand-Yachting championships at Lytham St.

-Nearly one hundred competitors from Europe and the United States have been competing in the European Sand-Yachting championships at Lytham St. Annes in Lancashire this week.
+Background: Nearly one hundred competitors from Europe and the United States have been competing in the European Sand-Yachting championships at Lytham St. Annes in Lancashire this week.

 The sport -- which dates back thousands of years -- works on the same principles as water-yachting, the major difference being that the "yachts" have wheels and run along beaches.